Hardhat-Enterprises/breaking-captcha/Teams_T2_2022/Audio_CAPTCHA/README.md

 - letters and numbers (BotDetect)
 - spoken (recaptchav2)

-## AI/ML Approach
-The approach taken so far in this project is to use large fine-tuned and pretrained models to enhance the audio (such as speechbrain audio enhancement) and then transcribe using large fine-tuned and pretrained models.
-This has lead to some promising results for speech focused audio captchas but poor results for captchas that are dominated by letteers and numbers.

 ## Resources
 The resources we currently use are tensorflow, pytorch.
 The HugginFace (https://huggingface.co/) being the main source of pretrained models. ssrc-1.33 is used for upsampling audio files to 16KHz efficiently for use with models mainly trained in this range.
 Currently in the works is using Google Cloud platform (GCP) to act as a transcriber.